This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 According to the JFTC’s announcement of termination of its investigation, dated 10 October 2018, Airbnb had concluded contracts with operators of booking management services concerning the use of application programming interface software (an intermediary that enables data coordination among software via the internet) and access to Airbnb’s booking data, which actually included restriction on the booking management services operators’ sharing of data with operators of accommodation and vacation rental platforms that had been competing with Airbnb.

-Until December 2018, the JFTC lacked the official power to end investigations by accepting commitments from parties, and could resolve cases in principle only through findings of infringement, either by issuing cease-and-desist orders or imposing fines, or alternatively much weaker legally non-binding tools such as ‘warnings’ or unofficial closures of its investigations after companies voluntarily cease the conduct under investigation.
+Until December 2018, the JFTC lacked the official power to end investigations by accepting commitments from parties, and could therefore resolve cases in principle only through findings of infringement, either by issuing cease-and-desist orders or imposing fines.
+However, in cases where a company voluntarily ceases the act under investigation, alternative measures such as ‘warning’ and ‘termination of investigation’ are also used, and these alternative measures are frequently used even after the formal commitment procedure comes into effect.